DeSantis raised $20 million in the 6 weeks since announcing his presidential run, his campaign says

 The formidable haul for DeSantis indicates a well of support despite a glitchy campaign launch on Twitter back in May.
 Still, polling shows he’s in a distant second place for the 2024 Republican nomination behind former President Donald Trump.

 Trump’s campaign said Wednesday he raised $35 million during the second quarter of the year, nearly double what he raised during the first three months of the year.
-The money was raised from April through June between his main campaign account and a joint fundraising account, which is used for expenses like paying his legal bills.
 Trump’s fundraising has exploded since he was indicted in New York and Florida, and he faces additional investigations that could further juice his ability to raise money.

 DeSantis has maintained a busy schedule of fundraising and campaigning in early primary states and beyond amid a deepening rivalry between him and Trump.